scikit-learn-contrib/skglm/README.rst

 ================

-In the `example section <https://mathurinm.github.io/skglm/auto_examples/index.html>`__ of the documentation, you will find numerous examples on real life datasets, timing comparison with other estimators, easy and fast ways to perform cross validation, etc.
+In the `example section <https://mathurinm.github.io/skglm/auto_examples/index.html>`__ of the documentation, you will find numerous examples on real-life datasets, timing comparison with other estimators, easy and fast ways to perform cross-validation, etc.

 Dependencies